Managing Tags

 To export the list of tags

-1. Click Export CSV.
+1. On the top right above the Tags Management table, click Export CSV.
 The file is generated and downloaded to the local computer.

 Renaming a Tag